-Meeting the UK’s emissions targets could lead to an increasing need for Demand Side Response (DSR) in the electricity system – where consumers use energy already in the system in a smarter way, rather than simply generating more energy to satisfy short and infrequent periods of high demand.
+Achieving Net Zero targets across the UK energy system will increase demand for renewable electricity – such as solar or wind.
+However DSR can help to use energy already in the system in a smarter way, rather than simply generating more energy and increasing the capavity of the grid, to satisfy short and infrequent periods of high demand.

 With UK government funding for innovative domestic Demand Side Response demonstration projects, hot water cylinder manufacturer Heatrae Sadia has joined forces with smart energy company Levelise to understand the potential for domestic hot water cylinders to offer DSR services.